danielgroves/danielgroves.net/src/adventures-photography/_posts/2020-04-09-eurovelo-italy.md

   {% figcaption %}Exploring as we start to get tired form the heat, and hit the edge of the available infrastructure.{% endfigcaption %}
 {% endfigure %}

 Riding along the old roads through the Italian Alps provided some fascinating views of the modern infrastructure.
-The motorway network was high above us in the valleys, and would leap across valley floors to the mountains on the other side, where they would become a tunnel and go straight through the mountain.
+The motorway network was high above us in the valleys and would leap across valley floors to the mountains on the other side, where they would become a tunnel and go straight through the mountain.
 Rounding the corner the same road would leap out of the mountain again, over the valley and disappear into the side of the hill opposite.
 This is infrastructure you’d never see in the UK.

 {% figure %}
   {% img src: 20160625-DSCF8332, alt: River crossing in the Alps on an old railway bridge. %}